Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-Partitioning~\ref{ib}: First, we bucket sort essential points by (essential) diagonals using integer sorting.
-On each essential diagonal, we sort the essential points bottom-up and perform the same kind of 1D sweep as in~\ref{ia}, using $\nabla$ to compute the weights of the events.
+Partitioning~\eqref{ib}: First, we group essential points by (essential) diagonals using integer sorting.
+On each essential diagonal, we sort the essential points bottom-up and perform the same kind of 1D sweep as in~\eqref{ia}, using $\nabla$ to compute the weights of the events.
 The whole algorithm works in $\Oh(k^2 \log \log k)$ time. \end{proof}

 {\mathsf{val}} {\mathsf{cell}} {\mathsf{diag}} We assume that the grid $\mathcal{G}$ is partitioned by selected horizontal and vertical lines into disjoint rectangles, called \emph{cells}.
 These cells and some diagonal segments are weighted.
-Let us denote by $\cell(i,j)$ and $\diag(i,j)$ the weight of the cell and the diagonal segment, respectively, containing point $(i,j)$.
-In the following problem, we care only about points on diagonal segments.
+Let us denote by $\cell(i,j)$ and $\diag(i,j)$ the weight of the cell and the diagonal segment, respectively, containing point~$(i,j)$.
+In the following problem, we only care about points on diagonal segments.

-\defproblem{DiagonalSegments}{ A grid partitioned by $\Oh(k)$ vertical and $\Oh(k)$ horizontal lines into $\Oh(k^2)$ weighted rectangles, called cells, and $\Oh(k^2)$ pairwise disjoint weighted diagonal line segments, all parallel to the line that passes through $(0,0)$ and $(1,1)$.}{ Report a point $(x,y) \in \mathbb{Z}^2$ on some diagonal line segment with minimum value $\val(x,y) := \cell(x,y) + \diag(x,y)$. }
+\defproblem{\textsc{DiagonalSegments}}{ A grid partitioned by $\Oh(k)$ vertical and $\Oh(k)$ horizontal lines into $\Oh(k^2)$ weighted rectangles, called cells, and $\Oh(k^2)$ pairwise disjoint weighted diagonal line segments, all parallel to the line that passes through $(0,0)$ and $(1,1)$.}{ Report a point $(x,y) \in \mathbb{Z}^2$ on some diagonal line segment with minimum value $\val(x,y) := \cell(x,y) + \diag(x,y)$. }